madisongh/digsigserver/docker/README.md

 # i.MX Signing with YubiHSM 2 hardware token

+See [i.MX Signing Using a YubiHSM 2 Hardware Token](../doc/imxsign-yubihsm.md) for details on how to set up the YubiHSM 2 and invoke the server.

 ## Building

 A separate dockerfile called Dockerfile.nxp-hsm is included here as it adds a lot of stuff to support pkcs11 and the YubiHSM 2 which